-\begin{enumerate}[leftmargin=*] \item Restricted context of data erasure: does erasing one data-bit really require at least $T\ln2$ (Landauer's limit) of work?
+{Landauer's} law can be examined from two different~angles: \begin{enumerate} \item Restricted context of data erasure: Does erasing one data bit really require at least $T\ln2$ (Landauer's limit) of work?

-To~my knowledge, all the authors (see e.g.\,\cite{Toyabe_2010, Jun2014, Lutz_2015, Hong_2016, Ciliberto_2018, Gaudenzi2018}) who have addressed this question, actually used the Landauer's procedure that consists in: a)~free expansion of the phase space; b)~reversible compression of the phase space.
-By doing this the authors simply test the 2nd law and not the new point of Landauer's principle, so that their results are not surprising because there is absolutely no error in the calculation made by Landauer.
+To~my knowledge, all the authors (see, e.g.,~\cite{Toyabe_2010, Jun2014, Lutz_2015, Hong_2016, Ciliberto_2018, Gaudenzi2018}) who have addressed this question actually used Landauer's procedure that consists of (a)~free expansion; (b)~reversible compression.
+In this way, the authors simply test the second law rather than the novel aspect of Landauer’s idea; therefore, their results are unsurprising, as there is no error in Landauer’s calculation.
 What is new in Landauer's assertion?
 It is the claim that there is no alternative erasing procedure.
-Thus, the only way to confirm Landauer's principle would be to search, in vain, for an alternative.
+Thus, the~only way to confirm Landauer's law would be to search, in~vain, for~an alternative.
 However, this is not what was done.
-In reality, even within the restricted context of data erasure, several points of Landauer's reasoning are questionable: the imperative to begin erasure with expansion, and the necessity of this expansion to be thermodynamically irreversible.
-Counterexamples have been provided\,\cite{Lairez_2023, Lairez_2024a, Lairez_2024b} which invalidate its generality.
+In reality, even within the restricted context of data erasure, several points of Landauer's reasoning are questionable: the imperative to begin erasure with expansion, and~the necessity of this expansion to be thermodynamically irreversible.
+Counterexamples have been provided~\cite{Lairez_2023, Lairez_2024a, Lairez_2024b}, which invalidate the generality of Landauer's procedure.

-\item Broader context of information acquisition and loss: does data erasure equate to information loss?
+\item Broader context of information acquisition and loss: Does data erasure equate to information loss?
 Can Landauer's law on data erasure be considered as the missing link between information and energy, something that would replace Brillouin's law of information?
 In the following section, we focus on the inconsistencies this idea introduces by confusing information and data. \end{enumerate}

-\section{Information versus data}
+\section{Information Versus~Data}

-The confusion between information and data is also that between the loss (or deletion) of a bit of information and the erasure of a bit of data.
-The first refers to the observer's knowledge, whereas the second only involves a physical object independent of them.
-A similar confusion in statistical mechanics has already led to inconsistencies.
-It is therefore not surprising to see others with Landauer's idea.
-These inconsistencies make Landauer's law incompatible with that of Brillouin, that is to say incompatible with the triplet (thermodynamics-statistical mechanics-information theory).
+The confusion between information and data also corresponds to the confusion between the loss (or deletion) of a bit of information and the erasure of a bit of data.
+The~first refers to the observer's knowledge, whereas the second only involves a physical object independent of them.
+A~similar confusion in statistical mechanics has already led to inconsistencies.
+It is, therefore, not surprising to see others with Landauer's idea.
+These inconsistencies make Landauer's law incompatible with that of Brillouin---that is, incompatible with the triplet (thermodynamics--statistical mechanics--information theory).